sebdehne/SmartHomeServer/README.md

 - Management of my DehneEVSE Charging stations (See [hardware](https://github.com/sebdehne/DehneEVSE-Hardware) and [firmware](https://github.com/sebdehne/DehneEVSE-Firmware))
   - Charge only when energy prices are low (overrideable)
   - Intelligent load sharing between multiple stations
-  - Logging of all parameters, incl. power consumption
+  - Logging of all parameters, incl. power consumption to InfluxDB
 - Heating control
   - Heat only when energy prices are low
   - Keep certain temperature
+  - Logging of all parameters to InfluxDB
 - Garage door
   - Auto closing after a configurable timeout
+  - Logging of all parameters to InfluxDB
-- Temperature, humidity & light sensor logging
+- Temperature, humidity & light sensor logging to InfluxDB
 - Camera live viewer using WebRTC (via [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC))

 ### Frontend: